Image Credit: Arek_Malang/Shutterstock.com

 Depending on the type of sports surface required, many characteristics can then be added to these basic specifications, including fencing types, floodlighting, paint coatings and line-markings.

 Two of the most common types of polymeric surfaces are MUGA type 3 and type 4, which are specifically designed to conform to the characteristics of tennis, basketball, netball, and football.
 Type 3 minimalizes the deformity of the chosen surface using an SBR base, shock pad, and a 3mm spray.
 It is rougher underfoot than type 4, which is gentler underfoot and does not require high levels of slip resistance.

 There are a variety of sports pitches used for hockey.
 One consists of a sand-dressed pitch, which contains a denser pile height with reduced sand fill.
 Another option is unfilled pitch, designed to be watered before play and considered by many to be the ideal surface for hockey pitches.

 However, it is important to remember that the most essential component in pitches designed to withstand an intensely physical impact is shock pads.
 Shockpads are resilient layers between the base and the playing surface.
 They are composed of sand or rubber crumb shred that is then mixed with a resin binder.
 This is either mixed and laid in-situ or manufactured as prefabricated rolls.

 Shockpads made in-situ will vary in thickness; the thicker pads contain pea gravel or additional small aggregates and are called “E-layers,” which can be installed directly onto a chosen stone base.

 Natural Is Not Necessarily Better

-The quality of sports pitches has improved to such an extent over the years that professional teams and prestigious sport arenas have begun to utilize them with increasing enthusiasm.
+The quality of sports pitches has improved to such an extent over the years that professional teams and prestigious sports arenas have begun to utilize them with increasing enthusiasm.

 Artificial pitches allow teams to do what they love in a secure and productive way, improving performance and injury prevention.